HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 Not sure how to pick the right deck board thickness for your project?
 Or, need to know about not only thickness, but board width as well?
 Keep reading — and don’t worry, we won’t lay it on thick.

-DECK BOARD THICKNESS
+COMMON DECK BOARD THICKNESS (HEIGHT)

-Standard = Approximately 1” thick
+= Approximately 1” thick

 Thicker boards = Approximately 1.5” thick